 I was also part of the first group to take Geoff Lawton’s online PDC (Permaculture Design Course) in 2013 and earned my PDC certificate from that course.
 If have ever thought that you might want to take a PDC course and if you have an opportunity to take Geoff’s course online, don’t even hesitate.
 Just do it and I don’t think that you will have any regrets.
 It was such an informative and intensive experience.
 The community building between all of the students was amazing during and has lasted beyond the course.

 In general, I tend to be a bit of an eclectic person in what I like to listen to, see and do.
 Life is too short to put on the blinders and live in that narrrow focus.
 The world has so much to offer if you just take the time to observe and experience it.

-I am a mother to two very adventerous dogs.
-Hooper is a Lab mix and is my sweetheart and Griffen is my Terrier (or should I say terror) and is giving me gray hairs.
-They both add a lot to my life in their own very special ways and I would not trade either for the world.
+I am a wife, mother to two soon to be adventerous young children, step mother and grandmother.
+Each aspect adds a lot to my life in their own very special way and I would not trade any for the world.

-Throw in three crazy chickens and you could say that every day is its own adventure.
+Throw in two equally eccentric dogs and our ever developing Homestead of Eden and you could say that every day is its own adventure.